Operators

 =~

-This is the regular expression match operation as in Perl.
-This operation takes a string and a regular expression operand and evaluates to a boolean value which will be TRUE if the regular expression matches the subject string.
-Captured sub-strings are accessible through numeric reference (such as $1) and the full subject string is placed into $0.
+Captured sub-strings are accessible through numeric reference, for example $1.
+The full subject string is placed in $0.
 Regular expression-based string substitution is supported with the s/// operator.
 For more details, see Regular Expressions.

 Example 4.
 Regular expression string-matching